core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 Then, the client verifies the response by using the Security Context CTX\_1.

-After that, the client generates a random value N2, and provides the updateCtx() function with the input N = Comb(N1, N2), X = Comb(X1, X2), and CTX\_OLD, in order to derive the new Security Context CTX\_NEW.
+After that, the client generates a value N2, and provides the updateCtx() function with the input N = Comb(N1, N2), X = Comb(X1, X2), and CTX\_OLD, in order to derive the new Security Context CTX\_NEW.
 Then, the client sends an OSCORE request to the server, protected with CTX\_NEW.
 In particular, the request has the 'd' flag bit set to 1 and specifies N2 as 'nonce' and N1 as 'old\_nonce'.
 After that, the client deletes CTX\_1.

 Upon receiving the OSCORE request, the server retrieves the values N1 from the 'old\_nonce' field of the OSCORE Option, the value N2 from the 'nonce' field of the OSCORE Option, and the value X2 from the 'x' byte of the OSCORE Option.
 Then, the server verifies that: i) the value N1 is identical to the value N1 specified in a previous OSCORE response with the 'd' flag bit set to 1; and ii) the value N1 \| N2 has not been received before in an OSCORE request with the 'd' flag bit set to 1.